 , however, such considerations became moot just a few weeks later on its final voyage.

-, on course to Escanaba from Milwaukee, ran into a sudden squall.
+, on course to Escanaba from Milwaukee, light, ran into a sudden squall.
 Details about the encounter are scarce, but it is clear the heavy weather proved too powerful for the ship and crew.
 The ship capsized about five miles off of Sheboygan.
-The crew managed to escape in a small boat and rowed safely to shore.
+The crew (master C,M, Causland and four crew members) managed to escape in a small boat and rowed safely to shore.

 Upon reaching port, the crew told the captain of the tug Messenger

 what had happened.
 With hopes of righting the Hetty Taylor

 steamed out to find the ship, but it was too late.
 The Hetty Taylor

 had settled in about 110 feet of water, leaving only eight feet of the main topmast protruding above the surface.
 The ship had been running light (i.e., without cargo) but was allegedly ballasted with stone which, according to the Milwaukee Sentinel , accounted for her sinking.
 The schooner's value was listed at $4,000, and it was insured for $1,800.